cro-metrics-code/the-store/README.md

 <details>
 <summary>Configuring Product Variants</summary>

 To create a product with variants, you must add multiple products to Stripe with the same `slug` metadata field.
-YNS uses the `variant` metadata field to distinguish between different variants of the same product.
+The `variant` metadata field to distinguish between different variants of the same product.
 For example, if you have a T-shirt in multiple sizes, you can create three products with the `slug` of `t-shirt` and `variant` values of `small`, `medium`, and `large`.

 Variants are displayed on the product page.
 Variants can have different prices, descriptions, and images.
 It's important to note that the `category` should be the same for all variants of the same product for the best browsing experience.